adCBueno/ImageToTextPy/README.md

 # ImageToTextPy
-Convert Image to text without pytesseract, used in jupyter
+Convert Image to text, used in jupyter